Who can challenge a Will?

 - lacked the mental faculties necessary to write a valid Will.

-Is There a Time Limit on Contesting a Will?
+Is there a time limit on challenging a Will?

 If the testator passed away after 1 March 2009, you have 12 months from the date of death to raise a Will dispute claim.

-If the testator passed away before 1 March 2009, you had 18 months from the date of death to raise a claim.
-All is not lost however, as in certain situations you may still be able to make a claim.
-If you did not know the person had died, or you received threats then the court can set aside the time limit.
-It’s very important to act quickly, as delay may jeopardise your claim.
+However, in certain situations you may still be able to make a claim.
+If you did not know the person had died, or you received threats, the court can set aside the time limit.

 A testator’s the right to distribute their estate as they see fit is subject to legislation for the protection of those for whom the deceased had a ‘moral responsibility’ to provide.
 A Will can be challenged when a loved-one feels that the testator failed to meet this responsibility.

-While it’s easier to challenge a will before probate is granted, it is possible to raise a challenge after the grant of probate.
-In this case, you would have to explain to the court why the challenge was not made earlier and satisfy them as to the validity of the grounds for your challenge.
+Its easier to challenge a Will before probate has been granted, but it is possible to do so after that.
+You would have to explain to the court why the challenge was not made earlier and satisfy them as to the validity of the grounds for your challenge.

 Under the Succession Act 2006 (NSW), the two general classes of person have ‘standing’ (the necessary legal entitlement) to challenge a Will are:

-- A Person/s named in the Will (the beneficiary/beneficiaries); and
+- A person named in the Will (the beneficiary); and

 - Anyone who would stand to inherit if the Will was invalid.
 That is, persons who have been ‘disinherited’ or excluded from inheriting.

-People entitled to contest a Will because they believe they have not been sufficiently provided for are:
+People entitled to challenge a Will because they believe they have not been sufficiently provided for are:

 - Grandchildren, provided they were at least partially dependent on the deceased;